Project

 Practical implications

-The theory of natural that there is progress in evolution, that man is set apart his innovative capacity, and that evolutionary theory provides a guide for human ethics.
-It suggest that the history of life is summarized as “the success of the innovative,” and that nature rewards the most cooperative, creative, adaptable, and entrepreneurial forms of life.
+The theory of natural reward suggests that there is progress in evolution, that man is set apart his innovative capacity, and that evolutionary theory provides a guide for human ethics.
+It suggest that the history of life is summarized as "the success of the innovative," and that nature rewards the most cooperative, creative, adaptable, and entrepreneurial forms of life.
 The theory of natural reward suggests that science progresses in explanatory power and ability to resolve anomalies.
-It suggests that the world is bountiful, and that innovation by one group of people can benefit others.
-It suggests that things are “good” that promote truth-seeking, cooperation, creativity, meritocracy, and prosperity, and “evil” those things that promote corruption, selfishness, conformity, nihilism, and poverty.
-The theory of natural reward also suggests that with innovation come creative destruction, such that a compassionate stance is to limit the negative effects of creative destruction by lifting up those who are marginalized and displaced.
+It suggests that innovation by one group of people can benefit others.
+It suggests that things are "good" that promote truth-seeking, cooperation, creativity, meritocracy, and prosperity, and "evil" those things that promote corruption, selfishness, conformity, nihilism, and poverty.
+The theory of natural reward also suggests that with innovation come creative destruction, such that a compassionate stance is to limit the negative effects of creative destruction by lifting up those who are displaced.
 In that sense, the theory of natural reward provides a subtle approach to human ethics.
-It also has practical implications for making science more innovative (see below).
+It also has practical implications for making science more innovative.

 Project